aika-algorithm/aika-debugger/README.md

 **Hints:**
 * A good starting point is the GradientTest.
-* There is a scaling issue with some Java Versions on high resolution displays.
-A workaround is to add the following option during the startup. -Dsun.java2d.uiScale=100%
 * The debugger uses a fork of the gs-ui-swing library which contains a modified edge drawing function. https://github.com/aika-algorithm/gs-ui-swing.git